LeidyDoradoM/Amazon_Vine_Analysis/README.md

 ## Determine Bias of Vine Review

-Using your knowledge of PySpark, Pandas, or SQL, you’ll determine if there is any bias towards reviews that were written as part of the Vine program.
-For this analysis, you'll determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+In this part of the analysis, the focus is on the Vine Program, we will determine if there is any bias towards reviews written as part of the Vine program. `Python` is used as the mean to determine additional findings that allows us to perform the analysis.
+The code is shown [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Vine_Review_Analysis.ipynb) and the Vine Table as a `csv` file in [here](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Resources/vine_table.csv).

-How many Vine reviews and non-Vine reviews were there?
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+1. The total number of (Vine and non-Vine) reviews is: 63294

+2. The total number of (Vine and non-Vine) 5-stars reviews is: 30414

+3. The total number and percentage of 5-star Vine reviews are: 1266 and 1,4%

+4. The total number and percentage of 5-star non-Vine reviews are: 62028 and 98,6%

 ## Summary